Black Sabbath – Black Sabbath: #949 of best 1,000 albums ever!

-Why is Black Sabbath on my best 1,000 albums ever list?
+So why is Black Sabbath on this best 1,000 albums ever thing?

 But creepy/cool album cover art and a creepy/cool band name equate essentially to jack squat, as Matt Foley, Motivational Speaker might put it, if the music doesn’t hold up.